mmacy/cosmos-python-prototype/README.md

 ## Troubleshooting

-When you issue requests to the Azure Cosmos DB Python SDK, errors that are returned by the service correspond to the HTTP status codes returned for REST API requests:
+When you interact with Cosmos DB using the Python SDK, errors returned by the service correspond to the same HTTP status codes returned for REST API requests.

 [HTTP Status Codes for Azure Cosmos DB][cosmos_http_status_codes]

-For example, when you try to create a container using a name that's already in use in your Cosmos DB database, a `409` error is returned, indicating the conflict.
-In the following snippet, the conflict is handled gracefully by catching the exception and displaying additional information about the error.
+For example, if you try to create a container using a name that's already in use in your Cosmos DB database, a `409` error is returned, indicating the conflict.
+In the following snippet, the error is handled gracefully by catching the exception and displaying additional information about the error.

 ```Python
 try: